caurnhammer/plosone21lmererp/README.md

 This code accompanies the publication by Aurnhammer, Schulz, Delogu, Brouwer, Crocker (subm.).

-Unzip data.zip to access the ERP data in the root directory.
-The resulting datasets described in the article can be downloaded from https://osf.io/nrb4t/ .
+Data and plots described in the article can be downloaded from https://osf.io/nrb4t/ .
+Datasets are to be placed in the respective (ERP or SPR) data directories.

 ###########